dotlang/language/Enhancements.md

 }
 ```

-? - for immutability we need a notation to indicate a field is immutable.
+Y - for immutability we need a notation to indicate a field is immutable.
 also functions need to indicate they won't change an input.
 what about arrays? an immutable array of int vs an array of immutable ints?
 `int f(const int[] array)`